B4PzwL3YVGa6/sparrowdo/README.md

       https_proxy => input_params('HttpsProxy'),
     );

-This is the list of arguments valid for input\_params function:
+This is the list of arguments valid for the input\_params function:

     Host
     HttpProxy